top of page

 What is Ashtanga Vinyasa Yoga?

-Though many styles and names of yoga exist today, most fall under the umbrella of Hatha Yoga.
+Although many styles of yoga exist today, they all share roots in Hatha Yoga.

-At our center, we teach the full progression of Ashtanga Vinyasa Yoga — including asana, pranayama, and lifestyle practices inspired by the ancient sciences of Yoga and Ayurveda.
+We teach the full system of Ashtanga Vinyasa Yoga: asanas, pranayama, and a balanced lifestyle rooted in Yoga and Ayurveda.

-Our aim is to support each practitioner in living a balanced and healthy life, both on and off the mat.
+The aim is to support each practitioner toward a life of health, awareness, and inner harmony both on and off the mat.

 Lineage